1 year full-time,

 From patterns of global trade and finance to state restructuring and its consequences, this dynamic course will give you a detailed insight into the decision-making processes that govern our lives.

-This dynamic course provides you with the specialist expertise to conduct high quality research in public policy and administration.
-It will support and deliver the knowledge most desired by professionals for a career in policy advising, lobbying, political research, journalism and academia.
+You'll graduate with the specialist expertise to conduct high quality research in public policy and administration.
+You'll be well supported as you develop the knowledge desired for a career in policy advising, lobbying, political research, journalism and academia.

 I can't stand injustice and I'm committed to the protection of human rights.
 Criminal justice and security policies are areas I'm especially interested in, so after previously studying politics and law, the MA in Public Administration and Public Policy has completed my understanding of the subject.Rachel, MA Public Administration and Public Policy

-From early modern political thought to contemporary international security, from post-conflict development to global financial governance, from the politics of gender to the politics of the environment, you can benefit from expertise on a huge range of topics
+From early modern political thought to contemporary international security, from the politics of gender to the politics of the environment, you can benefit from expertise on a huge range of topics

-During the summer term and vacation you will consolidate your interests in a 12,000 word dissertation on a topic of your choice.
+During the summer term and vacation you'll complete a 12,000-word dissertation on a topic of your choice.